jjvanzon/JJs-Reference-Architecture/api.md

 Retrieving some loose fields of an entity, would also retrieve a blob in that case.
 As wel as saving a whole blob, when changing just a few fields.
 That data transmission can be quite a bottle-neck sometimes.

-Using separate `SQL` statements for retrieving blobs might be a better alternative.
+Using separate [`SQL`](#sql) statements for retrieving blobs might be a better alternative.

 #### Inheritance

 Particular surprises might emerge when using inheritance in your entity model at least while working with `NHibernate`.
 The main advance is to avoid inheritance at all in the entity models if you can.

-When retrieving an entity through ORM, it is likely it will not return an instance of your entity type, but an instance of a type derived from your entity type, a so called ***proxy***.
+When retrieving an entity through [`ORM`](#orm), it is likely it will not return an instance of your entity type, but an instance of a type derived from your entity type, a so called ***proxy***.
 This proxy adds to your entity type a sort of connectedness to the database.

 When you retrieved an entity from `HNibernate` that has inheritance, using the base type it returns a proxy of the base type instead of a proxy of the derived type, which makes reference comparisons between base proxies and derived class proxies fail.